minmin-intel/GenAIExamples/BusinessSafetyClassifier/README.md

 | Recall    | 0.940 |

 ## Train and evaluate the Business Safety classifier
 Once you have obtained the annotated dataset using an LLM, you can train a classifier with the dataset.
 The classifier consists of two part: 1) an encoder model that converts text into embedding vectors, and 2) a logistic regression model that takes the embedding vectors as input and output prediction labels.

 We picked the `nomic-ai/nomic-embed-text-v1` [model](https://blog.nomic.ai/posts/nomic-embed-text-v1) as it is one of the top-performing long-context (max sequence length = 8192 vs. 512 for other BERT-based encoders) encoder models that do well on [Huggingface MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) as well as long-context [LoCo benchmark](https://hazyresearch.stanford.edu/blog/2024-01-11-m2-bert-retrieval).
 The long-context capability is useful when the generated content is long (>512 tokens).

 You can run the commands below to train your classifier.
-1. Go back to the terminal where you processed the dataset.
+1. Go back to the terminal where you preprocessed the dataset.
 Or you can launch the `classifer` container using the command below.
     ```shell
     bash launch_classifier_docker.sh
     ```